 Your Omega-3 Index cannot be predicted with certainty without analyzing your blood.
 There are numerous variables that influence how much EPA/DHA an individual needs: from genetics to absorption, diet, activity levels, medications, gender, weight and other lifestyle factors.
 Measuring the levels of omegas in your red blood cells clarifies exactly where your index falls and whether your intake is sufficient or not.

 The other nice aspect of this test is that it is a simple take home test that anyone can do.
 It takes about 5 minutes (most of this time is spent filling out the form) and is dropped in the mail on the same day you do the test.
 I usually receive your results within 3 days and usually I just call to let you know your results and how to optimize your intake of omega-3s, specifically EPA/DHA, based in this info.

 Be Smart and Order Your Omega-3 Index Test Today

 If you want to take this test, just call or stop by the clinic and pick one up.
 You can also pick one up for any family member over 40 years old.
 My price for this test is $99.
 This is a 50% reduced cost from just a couple of years ago.

-I strongly recommend this test for all males over 40 and all females over 45.
+I strongly recommend this test for all men over 40 and all women over 45.
 Please let me know if you have any other questions about this test.
 If you need more information on omega-3 fatty acids, please see the article “Omega-3’s – EPA/DHA” on my website, or call the office for that article.